“Far out in the radiant ocean glinting like quicksilver there lies a solitary little lead-coloured land”.

 Work in different lighting and with short/long exposures and apertures.

 Christian Nørgaard is the founder and CEO of Better Moments.
-For years he has photographed and traveled extensively in Asia and has received wide acclaim for his unique photographic talent.
+For years he has photographed and traveled extensively and has received wide acclaim for his unique photographic talent.
 In recent years he has also collaborated with Steve McCurry and other National Geographic’s leading photographers for exhibitions and events.
 His workshop on the Faroe Islands is a unique opportunity for any photographer to combine adventure, travel and landscape photography and to work with one of the best in the field.

 EXPAND WITH PASSION